CookiePLMonster/CookiePLMonster.github.io/_mods/gran-turismo-2000/no-time-limit.md

 game-series: "gran-turismo-2000"
 order: 2
 date: 26-07-2025
-disclaimer-info: "This patch is shipped with PCSX2 starting with v2.5.85."
 ---

+{:.disclaimer.info}
+This patch is shipped with PCSX2 starting with v2.5.85.

 An improved patch lifting the 120-second time limit of the Festival demo.
 With this patch active, the race is endless.